mpv-player/mpv/DOCS/man/en/vo.rst

     lparam2=<value>
         See ``lparam1``.

+    scaler-resizes-only
+        Disable the scaler if the video image is not resized.
+In that case, ``bilinear`` is used instead whatever is set with ``lscale``.
+Bilinear will reproduce the source image perfectly if no scaling is performed.
+        Note that this option never affects ``cscale``, although the different processing chain might do chroma scaling differently if ``lscale`` is disabled.

     stereo=<value>
         Select a method for stereo display.
 You may have to use ``--aspect`` to fix the aspect value.
 Experimental, do not expect too much from it.